Ice Station Zebra: Legacy

 Ice Station Zebra is mentioned several times in the television show Better Call Saul as a favorite film of the show's protagonist, Jimmy McGill (later Saul Goodman).
-Furthermore, the name of his LLC is Ice Station Zebra.
+Furthermore, the name of his LLC is "Ice Station Zebra Associates."

-Howard Hughes' devotion to the film is legendary: During his reclusive years living in the top floor of the Desert Inn in Las Vegas, Hughes developed an intense fascination with the film.
-Dissatisfied with the programming on the local television station KLAS-TV, he purchased the station so he could order Ice Station Zebra to be aired repeatedly.
-According to singer Paul Anka, “You’d get back to your room, turn on the TV at 2 a.m., and the movie Ice Station Zebra would be playing.
+Howard Hughes' devotion to the film is legendary: During his reclusive years living in the top floor of the Desert Inn (which was owned by Howard Hughes from 1967 to 1988) in Las Vegas, Hughes developed an intense fascination with the film.
+Dissatisfied with the programming on the local television station KLAS-TV (which was owned by Hughes Tool Company from 1968 to 1978), he purchased the station so he could order Ice Station Zebra to be aired repeatedly.
+According to singer Paul Anka, "You'd get back to your room, turn on the TV at 2 a.m., and the movie Ice Station Zebra would be playing.
 At 5 a.m., it would start all over again.
-It was on almost every night.”
+It was on almost every night."